 published by Springer provides insights and practical demonstration of important financial tools often necessary to the financial feasibility of affordable housing projects, including TIF and LIHTC.

 Jaime’s research has been published in journals such as Journal of Economic Theory, Journal of Public Economics, Economic Theory, Real Estate Economics, and Regional Science and Urban Economics.
-He has also written opinion pieces for the Financial Times, Expansion, La Repubblica, and the Huffington Post, as well as for the Vox.eu, Eurointelligence and The Conversation economics op-ed sites.
+He has also written opinion pieces for the Financial Times, the Huffington Post, Le Monde, El País, El Mundo, Expansion, and La Repubblica, as well as for the Vox.eu, Eurointelligence and The Conversation economics op-ed sites.

 Jaime's teaching specializations include real estate finance, real estate economics, urban economics, and macroeconomics.
 He has taught in the MBA, MSc and BBA programs.
 Jaime is the recipient of the 2017 Ideas Worth Teaching Award